Bylaws of the Association for Computing Machinery

 Section 1.
 Mailing.

 Ballots for elections or for referendums shall be sent out under the supervision of the Elections Committee as instructed by the Council.
-They shall be mailed to the last address of each Member of the Association.
+They shall be mailed to the last email address of each Member of the Association.
 The last date for mailing shall be as fixed by the Council, or by the Elections Committee as instructed by the Council, except that, for elections of officers, the last date for mailing shall be April 25.
-Any ballot mailed to Members shall state the last date for receipt of a voted ballot by the Elections Committee, and shall remind the Member of the requirements for properly returning the ballot to the Elections Committee.
+Any ballot sent to Members shall state the last date for receipt of a voted ballot and shall remind the Member of the requirements for properly returning the ballot.
 The ballot shall state the day and hour of counting, but such time may be deferred by the Council if pursuant to Section 2 of this Bylaw the Council extends the time for the receipt of ballots.

 Section 2.
 Return and Counting.